 - Taxable, or non-accountable plans – There is no business substantiation or business connection.

-- Non-taxable, or accountable plans – Employees/organizations substantiate business use.
-This comes in the form of reporting using an IRS mileage log or justifying the business use for actual expenses.
+- Non-taxable or accountable plans require employees or organizations to substantiate business use.
+This can be done by reporting using an IRS mileage log or justifying the business use for actual expenses.

 Which is better – car allowance or mileage reimbursement?

-Because the tax reform eliminated the popular tax write off for unreimbursed business expenses, it is more important than ever to properly reimburse employees.
-But which approach carries the most advantages?
+Because of changes in the tax code, the popular tax write-off for unreimbursed business expenses was eliminated.
+Properly reimbursing employees is more important than ever.
+But which approach has the most advantages?

 Advantages of a car allowance